 The Elsecar works, however, were taken back in hand by Earl Fitzwilliam as landlord.
 The Earl asked Henry Hartop (1785-1865), then manager at Milton to oversee the works, and eventually appointed him manager at Elsecar.

-Control later passed to his son, John Hartop (1815-1902) who maintained the business on behalf of the 5th and 6th Earls Fitzwilliam as proprietors until they were leased out to a new company in 1849.
+Control later passed to his son, John Hartop (1815-1902) who maintained the business on behalf of the 5th and 6th Earls Fitzwilliam as proprietors until the Elsecar and Milton works were leased to a new partnership in 1849.

 The Milton Ironworks was established as a furnace by the renowned Rotherham firm of Walker and Company.
 The Walkers were a major national supplier of iron products, including cannon for the Napoleonic wars.
 They were led by Mr Joshua Walker (1750-1815).
 Joshua Walker & Co named their new furnace in honour of the 4th Earl Fitzwilliam’s son and heir, Lord Milton.